nventive/MSBuild.UnifiedExtensions/src/Application.Versioning/Readme.md

 ```

 #### Azure Pipelines YAML
-When building the solution with Azure Pipelines, `PackageOutputPath` is automatically set to `$(Build.ArtifactStagingDirectory)`, which is the standard location to place build artifacts.
-The path can also be set like so
+When building the solution with Azure Pipelines, if GitVersion is used and run before the build step, `ApplicationVersion` is automatically set to `$(GITVERSION_MAJORMINORPATCH)`.
+The variables can also be set like so
 ```yml
 variables:
 - name: ApplicationVersion